Los Angeles Brain Injury Lawyer

 This can be improved over time by removing additional stimulation and focusing on tasks until you have completed them.
 As the victim improves, they will be able to challenge themselves with harder tasks.
 However, for a long period, simple activities such as reading a paragraph of a book without distraction will be very tiring.

 Memory is a challenge for individuals with traumatic brain injuries.
 They will struggle to learn and retain new information.
-Sometimes the brain will try to fill gaps with false memories that are even more confusing for the victim.
+Sometimes, the brain will try to fill gaps with false memories that are even more confusing for the victim.

 To increase your memory retention, create a structured day plan with a routine.
 Use memory aids, such as keeping a diary and calendar.
 Use a task reminder on your phone or computer to help keep you on track.
 Start practicing learning new information and quiz yourself on it until you notice your retention improving.
 Get as much rest as possible.
 It’s much easier for the brain to learn when you have had a good sleep.

-Psychological Challenges of Having a Traumatic Brain Injury
+Psychological Challenges of Having a Brain Injury

 Depression is one of the most common side effects of a traumatic brain injury.
 This is in part due to the overwhelming mental stimulation that their brain is struggling to keep up with.
 Additionally, the treatment of lots of time alone in dark rooms can trigger depression in patients healing from a traumatic brain injury.
 Roughly half of all TBI victims will suffer from depression within the first year after the injury.
 Nearly two-thirds will suffer from depression within seven years of the injury.